-Making the voices of Switzerland’s young expats heard - SWI swissinfo.ch
+Making the voices of Switzerland’s young expats heard

 With this assembly, rather, “young Swiss abroad can keep abreast of the opportunities and methods of voting, and get to understand Swiss democracy”, explains the young Italian Swiss, who is currently working on a doctorate at the Federal Institute of Technology in Lausanne.

-As an organisation run by the young people themselves, this youth parliament does not intend to compete with Swiss clubs and the Organisation of the Swiss Abroad (OSA), but to work in close cooperation with them.
+As an organisation run by the young people themselves, this youth parliament does not intend to compete with Swiss clubs and the Organisation of the Swiss Abroadexternal link (OSA), but to work in close cooperation with them.

 “The idea would be to have our representative on the Council of Swiss Abroad, which is regarded as the mouthpiece of the Swiss who reside in other countries, says Wüthrich.